GibranBenitez/IPN-hand/README.md

   organization={IEEE},
 }
 ```

+## License
+The benchmark code shared in this repository is licensed under the MIT license.
+However, the data and annotations of the IPN Hand dataset are licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Acknowledgement
 This project is inspired by many previous works, including:
 * [Real-time hand gesture detection and classification using convolutional neural networks](https://arxiv.org/abs/1901.10323), Kopuklu et al, _FG 2019_ [[code](https://github.com/ahmetgunduz/Real-time-GesRec)]